 Submission of an affirmative marketing program is a condition of approval attached to all tentative maps for proposed residential development.
 The City shall review affirmative marketing programs for adequacy prior to recordation of the final maps.
 Voluntary signatories to the HUD/BIA master affirmative marketing agreement are exempt from this program.
 Tentative maps involving less than 20 units also are exempt.
-With the affirmative marketing program now codified, Council Policy 600-20 has been fulfilled
+The City continues to implement the provisions of Council Policy 600-20, with the affirmative marketing program having now been codified.

-5. Compliance with Cedillo Bill (Senate Bill 2)
+5. Compliance with Cedillo Bill (Senate Bill 2) and Fair Housing Laws

-California Senate Bill 2 (SB2), known as the Cedillo Bill, enacted in October 2007, requires local governments to identify one or more zoning categories that allow emergency shelters (year-round shelters for the homeless) without discretionary review.
+California Senate Bill 2 (SB2), known as the Cedillo Bill, enacted in October 2007, clarifies that local governments must analyze constraints to the development of emergency shelters, transitional, and supportive housing.
+It requires local governments to identify one or more zoning categories that allow emergency shelters (year-round shelters for the homeless) without discretionary review.
 The statute permits the City to apply limited conditions to the approval of ministerial permits for emergency shelters.
 The City must have sufficient capacity to accommodate at least one year-round shelter and accommodate the City's share of the regional unsheltered homeless population.
-The City's Land Development Code does not include any limitations or special permit requirements that would apply specifically to permanent emergency shelters for the homeless.
-Permanent emergency shelters can be approved through ministerial review, in any zone citywide, pursuant to the same conditions that would apply to other residential use.
-Therefore, the City is in compliance with the Cedillo Bill as a permanent emergency shelter can be approved in any zone citywide without a discretionary permit.
+In accordance with SB2, the City will amend the Land Development Code accordingly to ensure compliance within one year of the adoption of this Housing Element.
+The City will work closely with homeless service providers throughout the process to revise the Land Development Code.